Late-Career Senior Vice President (SVP), Marketing Salary

 Pay Difference by Location

-Home to some of the best pay for Late-Career Senior Vice Presidents of Marketing, Dallas offers exceptional salaries, 24 percent above the national average.
-Late-Career Senior Vice Presidents of Marketing can also look forward to large paychecks in cities like San Francisco (+21 percent), Los Angeles (+16 percent), Seattle (+15 percent), and Boston (+7 percent).
-Location significantly influences compensation, with Washington Late-Career Senior Vice Presidents of Marketing earning much less — 25 percent less — than the national average.
+Dallas offers some of the highest pay in the country for Late-Career Senior Vice Presidents of Marketing, 24 percent above the national average.
+Late-Career Senior Vice Presidents of Marketing will also find cushy salaries in San Francisco (+22 percent), Los Angeles (+17 percent), Seattle (+16 percent), and Chicago (+13 percent).
+Location significantly influences compensation, with Washington Late-Career Senior Vice Presidents of Marketing earning much less — 24 percent less — than the national average.

 Key Stats for Senior Vice President (SVP), Marketing